What Is Popeye's Archenemy's Name?

 No, you’re not crazy – Popeye’s nemesis change names back and forth

 Popeye the Sailor Man has been famous from the moment he wandered into a 1929 comic strip and muttered the famous line, “D’ja think I’m a cowboy?”
-So, too, have been the strip’s other characters, Olive Oyl, Swee’pea, J. Wellington Wimpy and, of course, the arch-enemy Bluto … er, Brutus … er, Bluto … What IS the name of Popeye’s archenemy?
+So, too, have been the strip’s other characters, Olive Oyl, Swee’pea, J. Wellington Wimpy and, of course, his nemesis Bluto … er, Brutus … er, Bluto … What IS the name of Popeye’s archenemy?

 Could you mistake a bearded muscleman for a dog?
 People thought Walt Disney felt “Bluto” sounded too much like “Pluto.”
 This was a theory why Popeye’s enemy, originally Bluto, became known as “Brutus.”